brianzelip/Generic-Grid/readme.md

 Generic Grid works best in conjunction with [Normalize](https://necolas.github.io/normalize.css/)

 ##Licence
-I don't really know how licensing really works.
+I don't really know how licensing works.
 This is free to use, modify, or redistribute.
-It will be rolled into my wordpress themes and frontend framework and will fall under what ever licence I use for those which will probablly be GPL or something.
+It will be rolled into my WordPress themes and frontend framework and fall under whatever licence I use for those which will be GPLv2.